Anello-Photonics/docs-A1/docs/fw_upgrade.rst

 Firmware Upgrade Notes
 ------------------------------
-Please review below for key considerations to ensure the best performance when upgrading between different FW versions.
+Please review the key considerations below to ensure the best performance when upgrading between different FW versions.
 Always make sure to run "git pull" to make sure your user_tool has all the latest configurations and calibration schemes.
 Please contact ANELLO for the latest firmware image and full release notes.